telerik/winforms-docs/scheduler/data-binding/data-binding-walkthrough.md

 # Data Binding Walkthrough

-This walkthrough will cover creating and binding RadScheduler to a data source in a step-by-step manner
+This walkthrough will cover creating and binding __RadScheduler__ to a data source in a step-by-step manner.

->note Another example of binding RadScheduler is available in our [Telerik UI for WinForms Step-by-step Tutorial](http://www.telerik.com/support/documentation-and-tutorials/step-by-step-tutorial-for-winforms.aspx)
+>note Another example of binding __RadScheduler__ is available in our [Telerik UI for WinForms Step-by-step Tutorial](http://www.telerik.com/support/documentation-and-tutorials/step-by-step-tutorial-for-winforms.aspx)
 >

-## The database
+## The Database

-RadScheduler has a very flexible binding system which can cover various binding scenarios.
+__RadScheduler__ has a very flexible binding system which can cover various binding scenarios.
 Most of them are covered in the next articles.
 Here we will cover the scenario with binding to a database in which appointments and resources are in a many-to-many relation.
 A sample database ships with our products and can be found under [Your installation directory]\Examples\QuickStart\DataSources\SchedulerData.mdb.
 By default the installation directory is *C:\Program Files\Telerik\UI for WinForms\Version\*

 The following screen shot demonstrates the schema of the database.